dart-lang/language/working/augmentation-libraries/parts_with_imports.md

     That is, if the *includes* relation has a cycle.
-This is not a *necessary* error from the language's perspective, since no library can contain such a part file without introducing another error; at the first `part` directive which includes a file from the cycle, the including file is not the parent of that file.
+This is not a *necessary* error from the language's perspective, since no library can contain such a part file without introducing another error; at the first `part` directive reachable from a library file which includes a file from the cycle, the including file is not the parent of that file.
-    The rule is included to as a help to tools that try to analyzer Dart code starting at individual files, they can then assume that either a part file has an ancestor which is a library file, or there is a compile-time error.
+    The rule is included as a help to tools that try to analyzer Dart code starting at individual files, they can then assume that either a part file has an ancestor which is a library file, or there is a compile-time error.
     Or an infinite number of part files.)